PLLX76/SiteBourse/README.md

-# Site de Bourse Simplifié
+# Simplified Stock Market Website

-Ce projet est un site web simple qui permet d'afficher des informations boursières en utilisant Flask pour le backend et HTML pour le frontend.
-Il n'utilise pas de base de données et se base sur le web scraping pour récupérer les données boursières en temps réel.
+This project is a simple website that displays stock market information using Flask for the backend and HTML for the frontend.
+It does not use a database and relies on web scraping to fetch real-time stock data.

-## Fonctionnalités
+## Features

-- Affichage des cours de bourses actuels.
+- Display of current stock prices.
-- Web scraping pour la récupération des données.
+- Web scraping to retrieve data.

-## Sites Supportés
+## Supported Websites

 - JustETF
 - Boursier.com
 - Boursorama

-## Technologies Utilisées
+## Technologies Used

 - **Backend:** Flask (Python)
 - **Frontend:** HTML